 |Emitents||Attīstības finanšu institūcija Altum, AS (5493007HPQSSX8BJ4315)|

-Since the beginning of the year, Altum Group’s financial instruments portfolio has grown by 14.6% (90 million EUR) in terms of volume and by 7.4% (1,648 projects) in terms of the number of projects.
+Since the beginning of the year, the Company’s financial instruments portfolio has grown by 7.6% (68 million euros) in terms of volume and by 9.7% (2,998 projects) in terms of the number of projects.

-According to the unaudited interim condensed reporting data, in 6 months of 2020 Altum Group has operated at 0.74 million euros profit.
+According to the unaudited interim condensed reporting data, in 2022 the Company generated 11 million euros in profit.

 Reinis Bērziņš, Chairman of the Management Board of Altum:

-JSC Development Finance Institution Altum is a Latvia state-owned company that ensures access of the enterprises and households to the financial resources by means of support financial instruments - loans, guarantees, investments in venture capital funds - in the areas defined as important and to be supported by the state, thus developing the national economy and enhancing mobilization of the private capital and financial resources.
-On 25 March 2019 Moody’s Investors Service (Moody’s) reconfirmed Altum’s Baa1 long-term issuer rating, with outlook stable.
-The baseline credit assessment (BCA) was upgraded to investment grade rating baa3.
+JSC Development Finance Institution Altum is a Latvian state-owned company providing enterprises and households access to financial resources by means of support financial instruments - loans, guarantees, investments in venture capital funds - in the areas defined as important and to be supported by the state, thus developing the national economy and enhancing mobilization of the private capital and financial resources.
+On 16 December 2022 Moody’s Investors Service (Moody’s) affirmed the Company’s Baa1 long-term issuer rating, with outlook stable, same as affirmed on 25 March 2019.
+The baseline credit assessment (BCA) is also affirmed at Baa3, together with the short-term issuer rating at P-2.
 The assigned Moody’s rating of Altum is one of the highest credit ratings assigned to corporate entities in Latvia.
 On 24 October 2017 the bonds issued by Altum were listed on a regulated market – Baltic Bond List of Nasdaq Riga.